Take a Moment to Catch Your Death

 - Night of the Living Dead: After living through the night, the main character is relieved to find other humans...who promptly shoot him dead, assuming he's a zombie.

 - Happens to Alan Tudyk (again!) as the Doc in the remake of 3:10 to Yuma.
 After escaping the miners and riding off with Ben Wade the music is soaring triumphantly.
 The Doc shouts to the others: "Did you see me hit that guy with the shovel [during the melee]?" and is promptly shot and killed by their pursuers.

 - In Aliens, Ripley and Newt have just been rescued by Bishop, having arrived just in time in the drop ship to help them escape the Queen Alien...who announces that she hitched a ride by impaling Bishop and tearing him in half.
-Of course, being a robot he doesn't die, but it fits the trope in all other ways.
+Being a robot he doesn't die, but it fits the trope in all other ways.

 - Tremors has this happen to the doctor's wife, after she narrowly escapes the graboid that just ate her husband.
 The car she's in stops shaking, the camera zooms away from her face as calm music plays on the radio... and suddenly zooms back in when the graboid returns to pull the whole car underground.

-- True Lies combines this with Wafer Thin Mint (and plays it for laughs) as a car full of terrorists totters on the edge of a bridge.
+- True Lies combines this with The Last Straw (and plays it for laughs) as a car full of terrorists totters on the edge of a bridge.
 They have just enough time to start cheering before a pelican lands on the hood of the car and unbalances it.